Team-Fractal/BUHack/README.md

-# Alpha - Team Fragmentation Fault
+# Alpha - Team Fractal

 > Alpha is not just a product but an ecosystem of tools to aid the entire university experience in both the academic and non academic sphere.
 The Alpha ecosystem consists of four major subparts : Alpha Sphere, Alpha Cube, Alpha Square and Axios Circle.